Transfer function interpolation remainder formula of rational Krylov subspace methods: The error formula of the two-sided projection method

-Researchers already use rational biorthogonal basis to design MOR \cite{MR3473700,MR3592472,frangos2007adaptive,MR2501562}.
-Since the error formula is independent of the bases, we obviously prefer $V$ and $W$ to be orthonormal in practical implementation.
-That is $V_l^HV_l=I, W_l^HW_l=I$ and $W_l^HV_l \neq I,$ where $\span(V_l)=\CK(A,b,k_b,m_b)$ and $\span(W_l)=\CK(A^H,c,k_c,m_c).$ To obtain the orthonormal bases we can apply Arnoldi-like procedure onto the basis (\ref{eqn:cks_basis_b}).
-If the shifts sets $\mathbb{T}$ and $\mathbb{S}$ are given, then a more convenient approach is to call \emph{A Rational Krylov Toolbox for MATLAB} \cite{berljafa2014rational}.
+Researchers have already utilized the rational biorthogonal bases to design MOR \cite{MR3473700,MR3592472,frangos2007adaptive,MR2501562}.
+For a theoretical analysis of rational biorthogonal bases, see \cite{MR4040919}.
+Since the error formula is independent of the bases, it is recommended that both $V$ and $W$ be orthonormal in practical implementation.
+They satisfy $V_l^HV_l=I, W_l^HW_l=I$ and $W_l^HV_l \neq I,$ where $\span(V_l)=\CK(A,b,k_b,m_b)$ and $\span(W_l)=\CK(A^H,c,k_c,m_c).$ To obtain the orthonormal bases, we can apply Arnoldi-like procedure onto bases (\ref{eqn:cks_basis_b}).
+If the shifts sets $\mathbb{T}$ and $\mathbb{S}$ are given, a more convenient approach is to call \emph{A Rational Krylov Toolbox for MATLAB} \cite{berljafa2014rational}.